Get insider access

 Shopping on a tighter budget?
 The Amazon Echo Studio is one of the best voice assistant-equipped speakers you can get without breaking the bank.
 This stylish device has a wide array of smart speaker functionalities to make the most of your listening experience.
 Its built-in Zigbee hub lets you connect the speaker to other compatible smart home devices like light bulbs or thermostats to the speaker.
 Built-in Alexa support allows you to control the speaker as well as your Zigbee devices, so it's easy to manage your home all in the same place.

 Whether listening to the classics or the latest pop hits, you can enjoy clear reproduction of voices and instruments thanks to the speaker's balanced sound.
 If you want a different sound, you can switch it up using its bass and treble adjustments in the Amazon Alexa app.
 However, there's a little less bass mixed in than the Sonos Era 100, so you don't hear as much rumble in bass-centric tunes.
 That said, if you don't like a lot of EDM and hip-hop, you won't notice much difference.
-For a more budget-friendly price, it offers a great performance.
+If you're looking to keep costs down, it offers a great performance.

 See our review